hazembhs/Master-Thesis-project/README.md

 ## Models Implemented
 - **BM25** : Combination of traditional BM25 scoring with deep learning models to enhance relevance ranking.
-- **Hybrid Approaches**:  is an RNN with Transformer-level LLM performance, which can also be directly trained like a GPT transformer (parallelizable).
+- **RWKV**:  is an RNN with Transformer-level LLM performance, which can also be directly trained like a GPT transformer (parallelizable).
 And it's 100% attention-free

 ## Metrics
 - **Mean Reciprocal Rank (MRR@100)**: Measures the average rank of the first relevant document.